SeaIce-Math/spice-team.github.io/undergrads.md

 - Robin is an undergraduate research assistant working on the development of Python-based GUI for visualization of data and segmentation of oceanographycally-relevant features.

-- Yuna is an undergraduate student working on numerical modeling of sea ice as it transitions through Nares Straits.
+- Krista is an undergraduate student working on numerical modeling inertial oscillations of sea ice.

-- Camille is an undergraduate research assistant working on understanding the floe size distribution of sea ice as it passes through narrow straits.

 ## University of Wisconsin - Madison
 <table class="fixed">